XRPLF/xrpl-dev-portal/blog/2024/how-to-mint-nfts.md

 category: 2024
 date: 2024-03-08
 seo:
-    title: How to Mint an NFT on XRP Ledger
+    title: How to Mint an NFT on XRPL
-    description:  Learn the basics of minting an NFT on XRP Ledger and how you can get started quickly and easily today.
+    description: Learn the basics of minting an NFT on XRP Ledger and how you can get started quickly and easily with this step-by-step guide.
+Get started today!
 labels:
     - Development
 theme: